 UPDATE 2020 - Come and join the Group for Live Videos on Mondays, and more discussion with others who think about this kind of thing...

 Whether or if the glass is half-full, the balance of symmetry allows it also to be half-empty; whichever way you look at it, there are more forces at work than ourselves in making good the evolution of the Universe.
+Maybe we should be asking ourselves what to fill the glass with by now.
 We are quantum, being small enough, and we have therefore the same capabilities as all those quantum particles up there in Syntropy.
 Let's fill our boots back in the Garden, where we were before we knew we knew Too Much of Not Enough.

 Kathy is the author of Quantumology.
 She met up with quantum mechanics in 1997, pledging allegiance to its sources thereafter.
 These are her personal thoughts and testimonies.